SigmaWrath/Tukupu/content/Player Classes/Monk/Warrior of the Shadow.md

 ---
 > *<span style="color:rgb(125, 125, 125)">Harness shadow power for stealth and subterfuge.</span>*

-Warriors of Shadow practice stealth and subterfuge, channeling their reservoirs of power to harness the power of the Shadowfell.
+Warriors of Shadow practice stealth and subterfuge, channeling their reservoirs of power to harness the power of the [[Shadowfell]].
 These [[Monk|monks]] are at home in darkness, able to draw gloom around themselves to hide, to leap from shadow to shadow, and even to take on a wraithlike form of living shadow.

 ### Mechanical Traits